- Who is behind Datawrapper?

 Who is behind Datawrapper?

-Datawrapper is created by a small team of designers, developers and journalists who worked in newsrooms like the New York Times, NPR, Deutsche Welle, Bloomberg and ZEIT Online.
-We are eight people, and all of us but two work part-time.
+Datawrapper is created by a team of designers, developers and journalists who worked in companies like the New York Times, NPR, Deutsche Welle, Bloomberg and ZEIT Online.

 The company behind the tool is called Datawrapper GmbH, a German startup owned by Mirko Lorenz, Gregor Aisch, and David Kokkelink.
-We’re self-funded and paid for only by your subscription money.
+We’re self-funded by our customer's subscription revenue.
 Our main office is in Berlin (Prenzlauer Berg), so if you’re in town, say hi!
 We love lunch breaks with visitors.

 Which kind of charts and maps can I create with Datawrapper?